After submitting your entry form and fee, you will be sent information on how to submit all elements of your entry.

 Binders are encouraged to read the full story of the Durham First Folio as they begin to reflect on competition themes.

-Deadline for Durham University to receive completed entry form and fee: 1 April 2024
+Deadline for Durham University to receive completed entry form and fee: 15 April 2024 (deadline extended)

 Submissions must reach Durham University no later than 30 August 2024